 An atonement was something that would satisfy or reconcile.
-The blood of sacrificial animals would satisfy God’s price for sin, and those who had sinned needed to have faith in that blood’s ability to reconcile them to God.
-This system was used for many years, but it was a faulty system.
-It was impossible for people to stop sinning and obey the Old Testament law, and blood atonement was constantly needed, because animal blood was never going to be enough to fully deal with the sin problem.
+The blood of sacrificial animals would satisfy God’s price for sin, and those who had sinned placed their faith in that blood’s ability to reconcile them to God.
+This system served as a solution for many years, but it was a faulty solution.
+Since it was impossible for people to stop sinning and obey the Old Testament law, blood atonement was constantly needed.
+Animal blood was simply never going to be enough to fully resolve the sin problem.

 Hebrews 10:4: “For it is not possible that the blood of bulls and of goats should take away sins.”

 This blood would only temporarily satisfy God when it came to His need to punish sin.
 This blood could never permanently deal with the ongoing sin problem.
 People were never going to stop sinning, meaning that they would continually break the law, preventing them from ever having a righteous nature.
 People would never measure up to the high standards of a righteous God.